By Gerry Prewett.

 The record reads 18 wins to Rovers, 14 draws and 27 Orient victories.
 In Rovers first 12 visits they won 1, dew 1 and lost 10.
 The very first game took place on 11 January 1930 in the FA Cup and Clapton Orient (as they then were) ran out 1-0 winners with a penalty by left back Tom Lyons.
 Just three months later Rovers returned for the first ever League meeting and lost 3-0, Reg Tricker (2) and Alf Edmonds scoring for the home team.

 Rovers first run of unbeaten games in East London came in the 1950s when the drew 4 games and then went on to win the next 3.

-Orient have rarely scored many against the Gas (until the last five games, where the record stands the O’s 17 goals, the Gas, 3 goals!) and yet Rovers have hit a 4 and a 5 (besides that Boxing Day game) and amazingly enough they have both been in London.
-The first of those victories was a 5-1 win with goals from Holloway (2), David Williams, Randall and Withey on 23rd October 1982.
-Two years later on 30th November, Holloway, O’Connor (2) and Randall were scorers in a 4-1 win.
+Rovers best-ever result in these fixtures was a 5-1 win with goals from Ian Holloway (2), David Williams, Paul Randall and Graham Withey on 23rd October 1982.
+Two years later on 30th November 1984, Holloway, Mark O’Connor (2) and Randall were scorers in a 4-1 win.